Am I eligible to get a library card?

 Some of the library’s digital services are only available to resident library patrons.
 In general, this is due to the library’s contractual agreements with service vendors, which are based on the legally defined area of the Whiting Public Library District.
 If your library card is not a resident card, you will not be able to use certain digital services.

 How long is my card good for?

-As long as you live in the area and are actively using the library in good faith, we won’t revoke your card.
-Each type of card does have an expiration date however; renewing an expired card is usually a simple process.
+As long as you live in the area and actively use the library in good faith, we won’t revoke your card.
+Each type of card does have an expiration date; however, renewing an expired card is usually a simple process.

 I lost my card.
 What do I do?

 If you’ve lost your card, you must pay for a replacement in order to check out items.
 The replacement fee is $2.
 To get your new card, you must come into the library, present proof of identity and residence, and verify your contact information.

 How can I tell if you have a specific book/movie/etc.?